praveek/launch.en/help/launch-reference/server-side-information/server-side-getting-started.md

 seo-description: Getting started with Experience Platform Launch Server Side
 ---

-# Getting started with Experience Platform Launch Server Side
+# Getting started with Experience Platform Launch Server Side (Beta)

+>[!NOTE]
+>
+>This beta documentation desribed features that are not yet publicly available.
+It is subject to change and might not be complete or correct.

 Data can be sent to Edge Network using one of three options: